 - Put together a mini sandcastle kit like this cute travel-sized version from Play Trains

-For more beach projects, visit our simple DIY crab softie, try making a beachy cardboard love shack, or help kids practice their surf skills from the living room with an actual, life-sized DIY balance board!
+For more beach projects, visit our simple DIY crab softie, try making a beachy cardboard love shack, create cool scrap supply pool art, or help kids practice their surf skills from the living room with an actual, life-sized DIY balance board!